JACoW-org/docs-PURR/docs/Functionalities/finalProceedings.md

 ![Final proceedings settings: Materials section](pictures/settings-materials.png)

 This section manages various assets related to the proceedings, such as logos, posters, covers of the at-a-glance volume, covers of the final proceedings volume, other volumes, and custom attachments.
-It is organized as a grouped table.
+It is organised as a grouped table.
 For *volumes* and *attachments*, you can sort the files to have them listed in the desired order on the proceedings website.

-The materials are sourced from the conference's content in Indico.
+The files are sourced from the event's materials in Indico.
 To add a material to the proceedings, simply click on the 'Add' button.
 This will open a new modal where you can select the desired material and section, as illustrated in the following image.

 ![Final proceedings settings: Add material](pictures/settings-materials-add.png)